Tips For Handling the Merchant Chargeback Process

 There are various tools that can help prevent merchant chargebacks resulting from true criminal fraud.

 Preventing criminal fraud chargebacks can be as simple as putting up a shield.
-Chargeback911’s Affiliate Fraud Alerts™ offers protection from threats associated with affiliate marketing.
+Chargeback911’s Affiliate Fraud Shield™ offers protection from threats associated with affiliate marketing.
 By identifying potential liabilities, merchants can avoid chargebacks due to unsavory affiliate activity.

 Additionally, merchants should consider using fraud filters to identify transactions that may be the result of fraudulent activity.
 Transactions are flagged for merchant review before being processed, giving the merchant the ability to verify the legitimacy of a sale before completing the charge.